obihill/restive.js/README.md

 If you find that you fit one or more of the criteria below, then you might want to consider using Restive.JS:

 - You design Web Sites that need to be Responsive or Adaptive
-- You are not completely satisfied with the tools and/or approaches you currently use to achieve this "Responsiveness" or "Adaptiveness"
+- You are not completely satisfied with the tools and/or approaches you currently use to enable Responsive or Adaptive Enhancements on your Website
 - You need ONE solution and do not want (nor have the time) to cobble together multiple polyfills and shims to enable your desired features
-- You need more functionality than CSS Media Queries can possibly provide at the moment
+- You need more functionality than CSS Media Queries can provide at the moment
 - You need a solution that you can truly 'Set-and-Forget'
 - You need a solution that is very easy to understand, use, and maintain